keatonelvins/lacuna/docs/README.md

 - We default to fp32 accumulation (`accum_dtype=torch.float32`) for stability reasons (at the cost of some speed/memory):
     - For LigerKernel, can pass through starting in `0.6.2`: https://github.com/linkedin/Liger-Kernel/pull/830
     - For CCE, we pass in `accum_e_fp32` and `accum_c_fp32`: https://github.com/axolotl-ai-cloud/ml-cross-entropy/blob/main/cut_cross_entropy/doc.py
-- FA2 and torch.compile(fullgraph=True) can't be stacked when batch_size = 1 due to HF limitation.